 - Provide instructions for goal setting

 Some evidence-based SEL approaches for the classroom include teaching children to recognize their own feelings or how someone else may be feeling.
-Class meetings can be held to practice group decision-making and setting classroom rules.
+Class meetings can be held to practice group decision-making and set classroom rules.
 Team sports and games help students learn cooperation and teamwork.
-Having older students pair up with younger students to mentor them can help with self-confidence, a sense of belonging, and enhanced academic skills as well.
-Finally, students can learn critical listening skills with partner activities; when one partner describes a situation, the other partner has to repeat it back to them.
+Having older students pair up with younger students to mentor them can help with self-confidence, a sense of belonging and enhanced academic skills as well.
+Finally, students can learn critical listening skills with partner activities; when one partner describes a situation, the other partner repeats it back to them.

 Beyond the Classroom